-This is the largest project in the Prop K Expenditure Plan includes $270 million (in 2003 dollars) for this purpose.
+This is the largest project in the Prop K Expenditure Plan, which designates up to $270 million (in 2003 dollars) for this purpose.
 The Expenditure Plan specifies that the downtown rail extension and the terminal, known as the Transit Center Building, are to be built as a single integrated project.
 To date, the Authority has allocated $151.5 million in Prop K funds to the project, in addition to state Regional Improvement Program (RIP) funds.
 The Transportation Authority has also allocated $6 million in One Bay Area Grant (OBAG) funds toward bicycle and pedestrian improvements associated with the TTC.